Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	1. Challenge cured:  High Gravity
 		1. Challenge cure interpretation:  Anti-grav technology would sure make these less expensive to implement...
 		2. Alternate cure interpretation:  No, it's a reference to the metaphorical interpretation here where this 'technology' is actually job subsidies for people who love some kind of work that doesn't pay off enough.
 It's good hedonology, but I LIKE dignified people.
 I don't want to cure high gravity people.  v.-.v
-	2. Author protest:  I love these, and I hate these.
+	2. Authorial protest:  I love these, and I hate these.
 They're such paradisic farm technology, but they're something that makes total sense to be crushingly expensive.
+	3. Authorial protest:  This slot should be just Hydroponic Farms.
+The icon already makes it look like they're built up in space!
-	3. Mechanism proposal:  Megastructures.
+	4. Mechanism proposal:  Megastructures.
 For farming.
 In space.
 Not as bad as the icon represents (it looks like a world-let in a glass bubble), but crushingly expensive.
-	4. Downside analysis:  Oh god the expense.
+	5. Downside analysis:  Oh god the expense.
 This rarely pays off.
 The system-wide farming technologies only pay off if they're implemented together, and that's even more expensive.
 These societies start building space platform after space platform after space platform to produce exotic biological products (food, medicine, and biological inputs and/or replacements for industrial goods).
-	5. Progression analysis:  Why does this lead to Orbital Hospitals?
+	6. Progression analysis:  Why does this lead to Orbital Hospitals?
 I kind of get it and I kind of don't.
 By the time society is lifting farmers into orbit en masse, it does make sense that you'd get orbital hospitals, .
-	6. Author appeal:  I want one of these jobs!
+	7. Author appeal:  I want one of these jobs!
-	7. Author protest:  Ow.
+	8. Author protest:  Ow.
 I'm not sure I want to live in a society that would implement this.
 I don't think it's a good idea.
-	8. Alternate interpretation:  It's a joke about people who really love farming in a good-humored way.
+	9. Alternate interpretation:  It's a joke about people who really love farming in a good-humored way.
 This goes with the alternate cure interpretation.
-	9. Downside analysis:  Lifting a whole lot of people into space reduces the average safety of space.
+	10. Downside analysis:  Lifting a whole lot of people into space reduces the average safety of space.
 It really would.
 This society would work much harder to keep space safe, and achieve imperfect results.
 The whole chain of orbital habitats -> zero gravity farms -> vacuum-based life creates this issue, though orbital hospitals would increase safety overall.
-	10. Downside analysis:  Slight safety flaws also applies in the alternative interpretation, since it suggests more jobs in society are held by people who love their work enough to dance.
+	11. Downside analysis:  Slight safety flaws also applies in the alternative interpretation, since it suggests more jobs in society are held by people who love their work enough to dance.
-	11. Categorization:  The alternative interpretation qualifies this as a Hedonological technology, but I'm reluctant to credit it.
+	12. Categorization:  The alternative interpretation qualifies this as a Hedonological technology, but I'm reluctant to credit it.
 Even though I want this job.
 Partially because I don't want the alternate interpretation's job.
 Unless maybe it's a hydroponic plant supplied by microdesalination on a seastead... but that's painful.
-	12. Bureaucratic waste analysis:  Oh god the expense.
+	13. Bureaucratic waste analysis:  Oh god the expense.
-	13. Liberation rating:  5/5
+	14. Liberation rating:  5/5
-	14. Protection rating:  4/5
+	15. Protection rating:  4/5
-	15. Technological smoothness:  1/5
+	16. Technological smoothness:  1/5
-	16. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	17. Stress/Boredom rating:  2/5 (Calm)
+	18. Stress/Boredom rating:  2/5 (Calm)
-	18. Me-points:  1/3
+	19. Me-points:  1/3
-	19. Special category:  Unknown
+	20. Special category:  Unknown
-	20. Conversion potential:  Empire<->Commonwealth (Limited)
+	21. Conversion potential:  Empire<->Commonwealth (Limited)
 66. Ancestral Recording
 	1. Challenge cured:  Grievance culture
 		1. Challenge cure interpretation:  It's a mirror.
 If there's a kind of people and a kind of culture that does this, showing them that they've been doing this for generations should either resolve their concerns more completely, or get them to stop doing something that they hate when they see their ancestors doing it.